Our goal is to create the largest inter-connected park system in the country.

 RAPID 5 is an acronym for Rivers and Parks Imagination Design.
 The “5” refers to the five major waterways running north-south and equally distributed through Franklin County – Big Darby Creek, Scioto River, Olentangy River, Alum Creek, Big Walnut Creek.

-Over the past decade ULI Columbus and MORPC have convened conversations regarding how and where the region grows with efforts like insight2050 and insight2050 Corridor Concepts.
+Over the past decade, the Urban Land Institute (ULI) Columbus and MORPC have convened conversations to discuss the growth of the region with efforts like Insight2050 and Insight2050 Corridor Concepts.
 Both organizations were also separately focused on connections between natural resources and wellbeing – ULI through the Building Healthy Places initiative begun in 2013 and MORPC with its 2015 Central Ohio Greenways plan.

 RAPID 5 is not a standalone initiative, but one of several major regional initiatives.
 The region is at the cusp of transformation with efforts like LinkUs, Central Ohio Greenways, Regional Housing Strategy, and many more.
 Together these efforts will be transformative to the region.